 Red Card - U12 players receiving a Red Card not as a result of 2 yellow cards

 will sit in the box for 5 Minutes Stop-Time then proceed to their team bench

 where they will remain for the duration of the game.

 iii) Yellow Card - U12 players receiving a Yellow Card will sit in the box for 2 Minutes Stop-Time.
 Players receiving a second caution (Yellow Card) in the same game will sit in the box for 2 minutes then proceed to their team bench where they will remain for the duration of the game.

 iv) U12 Players receiving a Red Card will not serve any additional suspension and are able to return to regular play for subsequent games.
 Notwithstanding, the FC Memorial Disciplinary committee reserves to right to issue game suspensions to any player, including U10, involved in violent conduct.

 v) Blue Card – Referees are discouraged from issuing Blue Cards to U12 players except for repeated re-occurrences.
 Upon noticing a Technical Offense the referee shall stop play immediately (unless an advantage situation exists) and correct the action instead of issuing a Blue Card.
 Example, too many players will result in immediate game stoppage until the issue is corrected.
-Any goals scored by the offending team where too many players are on the field shall not be counted.
+Any goals scored by a team with too many players on the field shall not be counted.

 a) Specific to U14 and up: Red Cards, in addition to the immediate suspension, are an automatic minimum one (1) game suspension.
 Two yellow cards in a single game will result in an automatic one (1) game suspension to be served the following game.

-b) If a player receives a second red card in the tournament,
+If a player receives a second red card in the tournament, that player must

 c) It is the coach’s responsibility to ensure that their players serve their discipline during the tournament.